 24. Golden Retriever

 There are few superlatives that you can’t use to describe the Golden Retriever.
 This pup calls the Scottish Highlands home with the influence of the first Lord Tweedmouth.
-His job was a flusher of waterfowl, which he will then retrieve once dispatched.
-His close relationship with the hunter fostered his affectionate nature that puts him on the top of AKC’s list of most popular breeds.
+His job was a flusher of waterfowl, which he would then retrieve once dispatched.
+His close relationship with the hunter fostered his affectionate nature which puts him on the top of AKC’s list of most popular breeds.

 25. Cairn Terrier

 Your first impression of the Cairn Terrier is probably as Toto in The Wizard of Oz.
 His scruffy appearance makes him even more endearing.
 This pup epitomizes the definition of a terrier.
 He is independent and gutsy, willing to stand his ground with any other dog.
 He also calls Scotland his home, where he hunted rodents.
 His ability helped ensure his place in history and with fanciers today.